-Exercise doesn’t have to be scary.
-It’s easy.
+Working doesn’t have to be scary.
+It can even be easy!
 Start with walking around the neighborhood, or parking in the back of the parking lot at work or the store.
 Regular exercise is the cornerstone of overall wellness.

 Also, exercise is an excellent way to take your mind off alcohol, especially if you’re having trouble with alcohol cravings.

-When you get a mental health and well-being boost from your accomplishments, you are more likely to exercise, reduce stress levels, and go out of your way to buy healthier foods — all of which contribute to weight loss.
+When you get a mental health and well-being boost, you are more likely to exercise, reduce stress levels, and go out of your way to buy healthier foods — all of which contribute to weight loss.

 Alcohol is only part of the weight loss equation.

-There are other things you can do to support the weight loss that happens when you give up alcohol:
+There are other evidence-based strategies that can support the weight loss that happens when you give up alcohol:

 - Eat healthy foods.
 Avoid refined carbs, trans fat, and empty calories.
 Make smart food choices like whole fruits and veggies, high-quality meats, and fiber-rich seeds.
 Portion control is your friend.

 - Drink plenty of water. 🚰 Keep up your hydration to avoid headaches that feel like next-day hangovers.

 - Don’t replace alcohol with indulgent, high-calorie foods.
 Avoid sugary sodas and juices.